 Richmond Park – Home of St Patrick’s Athletic

 There has been speculation in recent years that St Patrick’s Athletic might leave Richmond Park to build a bigger and more modern facility.
-However, no new plans have come to fruition, including a proposed groundsharing agreement with Shamrock Rovers in 2005, which was quickly dismissed by the club’s supporters.
+No new plans have materialised, including a proposed 2025 groundsharing agreement with Shamrock Rovers, which was quickly rejected by supporters.

 Tallaght Stadium – Home of Shamrock Rovers